keyvariable/kvHttp2Kit.swift/README.md

 - structured URL queries;
 - handlers for common request body types;
 - support of Punycode and percent-encoding for URLs;
-- convenient resonse content builder;
+- convenient response content builder;
 - JSON for request and response bodies.

 Just declare hierarchical list of responses, *kvServerKit* will do the rest.
 Responses can be declared in any order.